yairemartinez/it-ticket-sim-lab/tickets/Ticket-01-Account-Lockout/01-ticket.md

 - Identified the workstation responsible for the lockout

 ## Root Cause
-The account was locked due to repeated authentication attempts using an incorrect password from a domain-joined workstation.
+The account was locked due to repeated authentication attempts using an incorrect password from a domain-joined workstation, triggering the domain account lockout policy.

 ## Resolution
 The account was unlocked and access was restored after verifying the source of the lockout.